Kate Cameron (singer): Career

 Following her many collaborations with the Space Brothers, Cameron made a guest appearance on the 2002 release "Far from in Love" by Above & Beyond.
 A further Chakra single, "Doors", appeared in early 2003.
 This appearance was shortly followed by another Space Brothers production "I Can Feel Your Love", both featuring Cameron's vocals.

 She continues to be a backing vocalist in Freak Power, and since 2002 has been a tutor at BIMM, teaching voice.
 She became Head of the Vocals department in 2006. and achieved an MA in 2010.
-As of 2018, she lectures at both Sussex University and Chichister University.
+As of 2018, she lectures at both Sussex University and Chichester University.
 Her sister is Deborah Cameron, linguist at Oxford University.